Are Black Genes Dominant Or Recessive

 • Recessive Allele: A recessive allele only expresses its trait when paired with another recessive allele.
 Recessive alleles are represented by lowercase letters (e.g., a).

-For example, if we consider a single gene with two alleles, A (dominant) and a (recessive), the possible genotypes (genetic makeup) are:
+Here's one way to look at it: if we consider a single gene with two alleles, A (dominant) and a (recessive), the possible genotypes (genetic makeup) are:

 • AA: Homozygous dominant – expresses the dominant trait.